beam4/jekyll-netlify-boilerplate/pages/index.md

 #### The intention

-This site is to build the God's church a web site, a web site is a standard requirement for any ornization in digital age, this is a voluntary project in New Vision Church believers in Nuwakot Nepal.
+This site is to build the God's church a web site, a web site is a standard requirement for any organization in digital age, this is a voluntary project in New Vision Church believers in Nuwakot Nepal.

 #### The Approach

-To build a church website, we use static approach,'static' means opposite to "dynamic' website which has a database, the static website doesn't has a database, which make it less complicated and light-weight,there are similar services like [vercel](https://vercel.com/), [cloudflare pages](https://pages.cloudflare.com/), [github pages](https://pages.github.com) and so on.
+To build a church website, we use static approach,'static' means opposite to 'dynamic' website which has a database, the static website doesn't has a database, which make it less complicated and light-weight,there are similar services like [vercel](https://vercel.com/), [cloudflare pages](https://pages.cloudflare.com/), [github pages](https://pages.github.com) and so on.

 **We make website this way: select a template, edit in github.com and host in netlify.com**